-- Use about 50 ml for each 100 mg tablet. - Stir with a spoon until the tablets have completely dissolved. - Once the tablet has dissolved, drink everything in the glass straight away.
+- Use about 50 ml for each 100 mg tablet or 200 ml for each 400 mg tablet. - Stir with a spoon until the tablets have completely dissolved. - Once the tablet has dissolved, drink everything in the glass straight away.
 Traces of the dissolved tablets may be left behind in the glass.